-The Audit Committee has discussed with the Independent Auditor its independence from management and Reko, and has considered whether the provision of non-audit services is compatible with maintaining such independence.
-In order to ensure that such independence is not compromised by engaging it for other services, the Audit Committee has established and maintains a process for the review and pre-approval of all services and related fees paid to the Independent Auditor.
-Pursuant to this pre-approval process, the Audit Committee approved and Reko paid the following fees to the Independent Auditor for services provided in respect of fiscal 2015 and fiscal 2014:
+The Audit Committee has discussed with the Independent Auditors the firm's independence from management and Reko, and has considered whether the provision of non-audit services is compatible with maintaining such independence.
+In order to ensure that such independence is not compromised by engaging PricewaterhouseCoopers LLP for other services, the Audit Committee has established and maintains a process for the review and pre-approval of all services and related fees paid to the Independent Auditors.
+Pursuant to this pre-approval process, the Audit Committee approved and Reko paid the following fees to the Independent Auditors for services provided in respect of fiscal 2016 and fiscal 2015:

-AUDIT FEES FISCAL 2015 FISCAL 2014

-Audit Fees:
+Audit Fees Fiscal 2016 Fiscal 2015

-Audit Fees \$ 105,000 \$ 92,500
+Audit Fees \$ 105,000 \$ 105,000

 Audit Related Fees:

-Quarterly Reviews 22,500
+Quarterly Reviews

-CPAB fees 1,800 2,000
+CPAB fees 2,000 2,000

+Internal Controls evaluation 5,000

 Accounting Matters

 Tax Fees:

 Compliance

-Consulting 4,000
+Consulting

 All Other Fees:

 Advisory Services

 Research and Development Compliance Fees

-\$ 106,800 \$ 121,000
+\$ 112,000 \$ 107,000

-In order to further ensure the independence of the Independent Auditor, the Audit Committee reviews and approves the hiring of partners, employees and former partners and employees of the Independent Auditor who were engaged on the Company's account within the three prior years.
+In order to further ensure the independence of the Independent Auditors, the Audit Committee reviews and approves the Company's hiring of partners, employees and former partners and employees of the Independent Auditors who were engaged on the Company's account within the three prior years.